 Dave Lisik, trumpet, flugelhorn

-Jack Cooper, alto saxophone, flute, clarinet
+Jack Cooper, alto saxophone, soprano saxophone, flute, clarinet

 Gary Topper, alto saxophone, flute, clarinet

 Tom Link, baritone saxophone, bass clarinet, tenor saxophone

 Anthony Williams, trombone